santiagosayshey/DigiBrain/content/Computer Science/Algorithms & Data Structures Analysis/Quizzes/Hashing.md

 > D. It significantly increases the computational overhead of the hash function.
 >
 > **Explanation:**
 > In a poor hash function, many collisions may occur causing values to be stored in probed slots.
-This increases search times to the tune of $O(n)
+This increases search times to the tune of $O(n)$ (The hash function mapped every key to the same index)

 > [!exercise]+ Exercise 7
 >